 Now that’s a thought.
 Recent events could change the face of shirting forever.
 Today’s already casual climate (even JP Morgan does dress-down Fridays now) could potentially become even more casual, with the increasing fluidity of work set-ups and dress codes going hand-in-hand.

 All the more reason to be prepared.
 Keep a few shirt styles on rotation and experiment with styling – most things can be dressed up or down these days.
-Here are the six key cuts we consider essential:
+Here are the key cuts we consider essential in 2021:

 The Oxford got its name from, you guessed it, the university.
 There were in fact three other shirts named after Yale, Cambridge and Harvard – they just didn’t stick.